gitter-badger/CyberBuyan2.00/README.md

 are being let loose for puprose of spin masters having something to say to politicians.
 And terrorists are being financed trained and commanded by those who spread those fears.
 Do Russains spread that stuff?
 They simply send terrorists to hell.
 Rock not talk.
+Therefore those two most commonly used arguments are just fear mongering for being stazi.

 I tweeted that Latin Herecy(colloquially known as "catholic church") is religion of genocide and that they celebrate war criminal as their saint.
 My tweet got deleted.